In Case You Missed It

 “I think of the ADA as an incredible foundation of needed change for people with disability.
 That foundation is being built upon every year it is in existence by our community.
 The strength of it supports our progress, our perseverance, and the power of our united voice.”

 "26% of the population – 2% of media – 100% cast and crew of ADA30 Lead On and NDEAM.
 Media professionals with disabilities own this narrative – In front of and behind the camera.
 A real gamechanger."

 Click any of the buttons below to view shows from the

 ADA Lead On Productions series

 ADA30 Lead On: Celebration of Disability Art, Culture, Education & Pride

-Photo by Tom Olin, The Olin Collection group of disabled activists using wheelchairs are watching another activists take a sledge hammer to the curb at the Hollywood Walk of Fame to create a curb cut.
+Image description: Photo by Tom Olin, The Olin Collection group of disabled activists using wheelchairs are watching another activist take a sledge hammer to the curb at the Hollywood Walk of Fame to create a curb cut.

 Other sponsors include

 Comcast NBCUniversal; Telemundo; Easterseals Disability Film Challenge; EIN SOF Communications; The Foundation for Global Sports Development & Sidewinder Films; Kessler Foundation; Meta (Facebook); Mitsubishi Electric America Foundation; PolicyWorks; Sony Pictures; TransCen/Mid-Atlantic ADA Center; and Wells Fargo.